Srinu7358/devops-july-2026/Day5/README.md

 # so it issues app2 a token silently.
 ```

-SiteMinder equivalent (Step 2)
+#### SiteMinder equivalent (Step 2)

 ```
-# Keycloak SSO session (KEYCLOAK_SESSION cookie) = the SMSESSION cookie shared
+# Keycloak SSO session cookie = the SMSESSION cookie shared across agents in
-#   across agents in the same cookie domain / policy domain
+#   the same cookie domain / policy domain
 # app2's Web Agent sees a valid SMSESSION -> no re-auth, just an authz check
 # This is exactly SiteMinder "single sign-on across agents in one domain"
 ```

-Confirm the SSO session exists (evidence for Step 2)
+#### Confirm the SSO session exists (evidence for Step 2)

 ```
-# In the browser dev tools -> Application -> Cookies for localhost:8080,
+# In browser dev tools -> Application -> Cookies for localhost:8080, you'll see
-# you'll see Keycloak's session cookies (KEYCLOAK_SESSION / KEYCLOAK_IDENTITY).
+# Keycloak's session cookies (names vary by version, e.g. KEYCLOAK_SESSION,
-# Those are what let app2 skip the login.
+# KEYCLOAK_IDENTITY, AUTH_SESSION_ID; some are httpOnly).
+Those are what let
+# app2 skip the login.
 (SiteMinder analog: SMSESSION.)
 ```

-Step 3 - Sign in as a user OUTSIDE the allowed group, confirm denial
+#### Step 3 - Sign in as a user OUTSIDE the allowed group, confirm denial

 ```
 # 1. Open a NEW incognito window (clean session) -> http://localhost:4180
 # 2. Sign in as asha / Passw0rd!   (asha is NOT in the developers group)